Skip to main content

 • Skills / Drills / Practice Reps: College coaches want to see repetition.
 For example, a college baseball coach can learn more from watching a hitter take 15-20 swings than just one swing, even if it's a home run.

 • Game Footage: College coaches love watching unedited film of a recruit competing in a game.
-This allows them not only to see your athletes' skills but how they move away from the play, how to handle adversity, and how they interact with their teammates.
+This allows them not only to see your athletes' skills but also how they move away from the play, handle adversity, and interact with their teammates.

-• Highlights: While video of practice and repetition shows college coaches a lot, big plays during games are great to showcase as well.
+• Highlights: While video of practice and repetition shows college coaches a lot, big plays during games are equally effective for showcasing.
 Highlights show college coaches your athletes' capabilities and potential.
-Be sure not to heavily edit the highlights as college coaches want to see the entire play.
-Also, make sure your athletes have a nice mix of videos with practice, games, and highlights to show the full scope of their abilities.
+Be sure not to heavily edit the highlights, as college coaches want to see the entire play.
+Also, make sure your athletes have a mix of videos featuring practice, games, and highlights to showcase their full abilities.

 • Weightlifting/Speed Training: Showing college coaches how your athletes practice and work in the weight room is a great way to display their work ethic, strength, speed, and explosiveness.
-Practice drills, weight lifting, and conditioning are all significant components of college sports, so show college coaches your athletes are ready to work hard away from the competition.
+Practice drills, weightlifting, and conditioning are all significant components of college sports, so show college coaches that your athletes are ready to work hard away from competition.

-How To Post Video To Your Athlete's Profile?
+How To Post a Video To Your Athlete's Profile?

 How To Organize / Categorize Your Athlete's Videos